cosmos/cosmos/VALIDATORS_FAQ.md

 Delegators are free to choose validators according to their own subjective criteria.
 This said, criteria anticipated to be important include:
 * **Amount of self-bonded Atoms:** Number of Atoms a validator self-bonded to its staking pool.
 A validator with higher amount of self-bonded Atoms has more skin in the game, making it more liable for its actions.
 * **Amount of delegated Atoms:** Total number of Atoms delegated to a validator.
 A high stake shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
 Indeed, hackers are incentivized to hack bigger validators as they receive a reward proportionate to the stake of the validator they can prove to have compromised.
 Validators are expected to become less and less attractive as their amount of delegated Atoms grows.
-* **Commission rate:** Commission applied on revenue by validators before it is distributed to their delegators
+* **Commission rate:** Commission applied on block rewards and transaction fees by validators before it is distributed to their delegators
 * **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.

 Apart from these criteria that will be displayed in the Cosmos UI, there will be a possibility for validators to signal a website address to complete their resume.
 Validators will need to build reputation one way or another to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
 Note though, that the Tendermint Team will not approve or conduct any audit itself.